Your AI coding agent

 3 Enforce Months later, a careless edit is vetoed before the file changes.

-4 Learn Skills, preferences, and reflections accumulate on top.
+4 Learn Skills and fix history accumulate on top.

 claude code